 Yes, I have officially become the crazy plant lady.
 With the creation of our new cottage garden beds in the back yard, tending to my plants is the only thing I want to do.
 In just a matter of few months I was able to make it a pollinator haven with a good mix of annuals, perennials, herbs, fruit trees, and vegetables thanks to the gazillion British gardening shows and Youtube videos I’ve been binge watching since winter.

-Without much ado let me give you a preview of what it looked like back in March.
+And here’s a quick reminder of what it looked like back in March.
 Please excuse the vertical video from my phone.

 There are way too many blooms and plants to take pictures of and to post so I’m posting only a few interesting ones along with the garden accents I used.
 There is a full video tour of how it looks now at the end of the post where I list out all the individual plants.